RoDanielle/Pneumonia-Detection/README.md

 1. **Google Colab Notebooks** (inside the `notebooks` folder):
    - **Pneumonia_Detection_Testing.ipynb**:
-     - This notebook allows you to input an image and receive a prediction output.
+     - This notebook allows you to insert an image and receive a prediction.
      - **How to Run**:
        - Open the notebook in Google Colab, follow the instructions in the notebook, and run the cells sequentially.
          Upload your chest X-ray images when prompted.

    - **Pneumonia_Detection_Training.ipynb**:
      - This notebook contains details about the training process, including data preprocessing, model architecture, training, and evaluation.